 5. When We Pray for Others, We Learn to Trust God

-If we depend on our strength and abilities, we cannot accomplish God's will.
-Only through surrendering to God is He able to work through us to accomplish His desires in our prayers for others.
-When we offer intercessory prayers, pleading with God on behalf of loved ones and friends, we are trusting in His ability to answer, and He does.
+We cannot accomplish God's will if we depend on our own strength and abilities.
+Only through surrendering to God can He work through us to accomplish His desires in our prayers for others.
+When we offer intercessory prayers, pleading with God on behalf of loved ones and friends, we trust His ability to answer, and He does.
 We are giving up our capabilities to answer and depending on God to keep His promise to answer our prayers.
 When we pray for others, God will answer.

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”
 (Matthew 7:7)